 2.2.1 Dark Pattern Taxonomies.
-A growing number of studies have expanded on Brignull's original taxonomy more systematically.
+A growing number of studies have expanded on Brignull's original taxonomy more systematically to advance our understanding of dark patterns.
 Conti and Sobiesk [37] were the first to create a taxonomy of malicious interface design techniques, which they defined as interfaces that manipulate, exploit, or attack users.
-While their taxonomy contains no examples and details on how the authors created the taxonomy are limited, it contains several categories that overlap with Brignull's dark patterns including Confusion (asking the user questions or providing information that they do not understand) and Obfuscation (hiding desired information and interface elements).
-More recently, Bösch et al. [30] presented a similar, alternative breakdown of privacy-specific dark patterns as Dark Strategies, creating new patterns: Forced Registration (requiring account registration to access some functionality) and Hidden Legalese Stipulations (hiding malicious information in lengthy terms and conditions).
-Finally, Gray et al. [47] presented a broader categorization of Brignull's taxonomy and collapse many patterns into categories such as Nagging (repeatedly making the same request to the user) and Obstruction (preventing the user from accessing functionality).
+While their taxonomy contains no examples and details on how the authors created the taxonomy are limited, it contains several categories that overlap with Brignull's dark patterns, including Confusion (asking the user questions or providing information that they do not understand) and Obfuscation (hiding desired information and interface elements).
+More recently, Bösch et al. [30] presented a similar, alternative breakdown of privacy-specific dark patterns as Dark Strategies, uncovering new patterns: Forced Registration (requiring account registration to access some functionality) and Hidden Legalese Stipulations (hiding malicious information in lengthy terms and conditions).
+Finally, Gray et al. [47] presented a broader categorization of Brignull's taxonomy and collapsed many patterns into categories such as Nagging (repeatedly making the same request to the user) and Obstruction (preventing the user from accessing functionality).

 While these taxonomies have focused on the web, researchers have also begun to examine dark patterns in specific application domains.
 For instance, Lewis [56] analyzed design patterns in the context of web and mobile applications and games, and codified those patterns that have been successful in making apps irresistible, such as Pay To Skip (in-app purchases that skip levels of a game).
 In another example, Greenberg et al. [48] analyzed dark patterns and antipatterns-interface designs with unintentional side-effects on user behavior-that leverage users' spatial relationship with digital devices.
-They introduced patterns such as Captive Audience (taking advantage of users' need to be in a particular location or do a particular activity to insert an unrelated interaction) and Attention Grabber (visual effects that compete for users' attention).
+They introduced patterns such as Captive Audience (inserting unrelated activities such as an advertisement during users' daily activities) and Attention Grabber (visual effects that compete for users' attention).

-2.2.2 Dark Patterns And Cognitive Biases.
-A growing body of work has drawn explicit connections between the concept of dark patterns and theories of psychological motivation that underlie the behavioral biases that these patterns exploit.
+2.2.2 Dark Patterns and User Decision-making.
+A growing body of work has drawn connections between dark patterns and various theories of human decision-making in an attempt to explain how dark patterns work and cause harm to users.
 Xiao and Benbasat [82] proposed a theoretical model for how users are affected by deceptive marketing practices in online shopping, including affective mechanisms (psychological or emotional motivations) and cognitive mechanisms (perceptions about a product).
 In another example, Bösch et al. [30] used Kahneman's Dual process theory [77] which describes how humans have two modes of thinking-"System 1" (unconscious, automatic, possibly less rational) and "System 2" (conscious, rational)-and noted how Dark Strategies exploit users' System 1 thinking to get them to make a decision desired by the designer.
-Lastly, Lewis [56] linked each of the dark patterns described in his book to Reiss's Desires, a popular theory of psychological motivators [69].
-Finally, a recent study by the Norwegian Consumer Council (Frobrukerrådet) [45] examining how interface designs on Google, Facebook, and Windows 10 make it hard for users to exercise privacy-friendly options; the study highlighted the defaults and framing that such enable dark patterns.
+Lastly, Lewis [56] linked each of the dark patterns described in his book to Reiss's Desires, a popular theory of psychological motivators [70].
+Finally, a recent study by the Norwegian Consumer Council (Frobrukerrådet) [45] examined how interface designs on Google, Facebook, and Windows 10 make it hard for users to exercise privacy-friendly options.
+The study highlighted the default options and framing statements that enable such dark patterns.